google-cloud-nightscout/google-cloud-nightscout.github.io/docs/FD_Domains.md

 ---
-title: "FreeDNS Blocked Domains and Nightscout Access"
+title: "Avoid Blocked FreeDNS Domains in Google Cloud Nightscout"
-description: "Learn how to choose less-blocked FreeDNS domains for your Google Cloud Nightscout hostname.
-This guide helps you avoid connectivity issues in schools or workplaces by selecting low-risk domains."
+description: "Learn how to prevent access issues by selecting safe FreeDNS domains for your Google Cloud Nightscout hostname."
 ---

 # FreeDNS blocked domains